ERGO-Code/HiGHS/highspy-extras/README.md

 # highspy-extras

-HiPO IPM solver extension for [highspy](https://pypi.org/project/highspy/).
+Extension package for [highspy](https://pypi.org/project/highspy/) that enables access to external dependencies with licensing terms different from HiGHS, such as Apache 2.0.

-HiPO is an advanced Interior Point Method (IPM) solver that provides enhanced performance for linear programming problems.
+The HiPO Interior Point Method (IPM) solver currently uses these external dependencies to provide enhanced performance for linear programming problems.
+Other algorithms may also rely on `highspy-extras` in the future.

 ## Installation